getminifast/MiniFast-ORM/README.md

 - [ ] Writing PHP classes from PHP array

 ### Task list - ORM
-- [ ] Base.php for inserting data into the database
+- [X] Base.php for inserting data into the database
 - [ ] BaseQuery.php for querying the database

 ## Documentation

 ### First of all
 You need to create a `.xml` file containing your databse scheme.
+All supported types and the syntax will be available soon.
 Example:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>